CMDB Business Rules: Automate IT Operations

 - Trigger: Virima Discovery completes a scan and detects a difference between the discovered CI state and the current CMDB record.

-- Condition evaluation: Virima evaluates the change against all active business rules for that CI type and attribute.
+- Condition evaluation: Virima evaluates the change against all active CMDB business rules for that CI type and attribute.
 Conditions can include CI type, attribute name, new value, previous value, change magnitude, and CI criticality.

 - Action: If the condition is met, the rule’s action executes.
 Auto-promote rules write the discovered change directly to the CMDB.
 Flag-for-review rules add the change to a review queue and notify the assigned administrator.
 Reject rules discard the change and log the rejection.

 Yes.
-Virima business rules trigger downstream actions in ITSM workflows.
+Virima CMDB business rules trigger downstream actions in ITSM workflows.
 When a specific CI attribute change occurs, a business rule can:

 - Create an incident, change, or task record in the Virima ITSM module